d-krupke/cpsat-primer/README.md

 ## Benchmarking your Model

-Benchmarking is an essential step if your model isn't yet meeting the performance standards of your application or if you're aiming for an academic publication.
+Benchmarking is an essential step if your model is not yet meeting the performance standards of your application or if you are aiming for an academic publication.
 This process involves analyzing your model's performance, especially important if your model has adjustable parameters.
 Running your model on a set of predefined instances (a benchmark) allows you to fine-tune these